US-Iran tensions thrust foreign policy into Democrats’ race

 A top Biden adviser, who spoke on condition of anonymity to discuss the campaign’s thinking, said the campaign is not concerned about some Democrats, including Sanders, reminding voters that Biden supported the use of military force of Iraq.
 The adviser said the Biden team believes most voters will weigh Biden’s total record positively against Trump’s “erratic” approach, rather than focus on one Senate vote.

-Biden addressed the issue Friday only in a fundraising message, asking donors to chip in at least $5 after warning that the nation “could now be on the brink of a major conflict across the Middle East.”
+Biden used the conflict in a fundraising message Friday, asking donors to chip in at least $5 after warning that the U.S. “could now be on the brink of a major conflict across the Middle East.”

-“Today also marks one month until the Iowa caucus — the first step toward deciding the Democratic presidential nominee,” Biden wrote.
-“It’s more clear than ever that we need strong, steady, experienced leadership.”
+“It’s more clear than ever that we need strong, steady, experienced leadership,” he wrote.

-Trump said he ordered the killing of Soleimani because the general had killed and wounded many Americans over the years and was plotting to kill many more.
+Trump said he ordered the airstrike because Soleimani had killed and wounded many Americans over the years and was plotting to kill many more.
 “He should have been taken out many years ago,” he added.

 Democratic strategist Jesse Ferguson described foreign policy and national security as a “threshold issue” for Democratic candidates.